fvitello/pleiadi-doc/docs/quickstart/index.rst

 #. *home*: each user can use up to 20 GB of disk space.
 #. *work*: each user can use up to the quota defined in the request of the account.

-The users can request an increase of the group quota reserved for them sending us an e-mail at the address board.pleiadi@inaf.it, including the proper motivations for the request that will be successively evaluated by the local Staff.
-Possible quota extensions have to be an expiration, that must be as short as possible.
+The users can request an increase of the quota reserved for them sending us an e-mail at the address board.pleiadi@inaf.it, including the proper motivations for the request that will be successively evaluated by the local Staff.
+Possible quota extensions have to have an expiration, that must be as short as possible.
 Anyway, the period required for the quota extension cannot exceed the expiration date expected for the account.

 For the accounts that will result in overquota to the monthly control following the expiration of the same, the data will be archived in advance as soon as the normal grace period granted (7 days) has passed.
 If at the next monthly check the account will still be overquota even after the anticipated creation of compressed archives, we will proceed to the early removal of archive files.

-To monitor the used quota and the quota limits on the different areas of the Pleiadi cluster, you can use the following command:
+To monitor the used quota you can use the ``du -h`` command, to be used in the following way:

+``$ du -h /home/username``

+to monitor the *home* quota or

-``$ quota``
+``$ du -h /mnt/beegfs/username``

-For more information about the ``quota`` command, see the webpage `quota <http://www.pleiadi.inaf.it>`_.
+to monitor the *work* quota.
+A periodic control of the quota limits is performed by the staff members.

 Transferring files to and from the clusters